 The master's degree offered in communication sciences and disorders at Kansas State University is focused on speech-language pathology.
 It is a full-time, two-year program with consecutive semester enrollment, starting in either the summer/fall or spring semesters.
 The majority (about 90 percent) of CSD undergraduate majors complete the program in six semesters (includes summer).
 The exceptions typically relate to students who have deficiencies in their undergraduate curriculum from another program.

-The objectives (mission) of this professional education program are to:
+The objectives (mission) of this professional education program:

 - Prepare speech-language pathologists to fill diverse roles in the broad area of speech-language pathology and in a variety of professional environments consistent with evidence-based practice;